mideind/GreynirEngine/README.rst

 Overview
 ********

-**Greynir** is a Python 3.x package for
+Greynir is a Python 3.x package for **working with Icelandic text**, including parsing it into **sentence trees**, finding **lemmas**, inflecting **noun phrases**, assigning **part-of-speech tags** and much more.

-**parsing Icelandic text into sentence trees** (i.e. full constituency parse trees).
-The trees can then be used to extract information from the text, for instance about people, titles, entities, facts, actions and opinions.
+Greynir's sentence trees can *inter alia* be used to extract information from text, for instance about people, titles, entities, facts, actions and opinions.

-Along the way, Greynir tokenizes the text, finds **lemmas** and assigns **part-of-speech (POS) tags** to every word.

 Full documentation for Greynir is `available here <https://greynir.is/doc/>`_.